femiajayi0707/Conversational-Chatbot/README.md

 What it does

-The chatbot takes user input, identifies the intent behind it, and maps it to an appropriate response â€” handling a range of conversation flows and edge cases without relying on a language model.
+The chatbot takes user input, identifies the intent behind it, and maps it to an appropriate response, handling a range of conversation flows and edge cases without relying on a language model.

 Building it required thinking carefully about user experience at the language level: how should a system respond when input is ambiguous?
 What makes a reply feel natural rather than robotic?
 How do you structure a conversation so it doesn't dead-end?